marindie/marindie.github.io/_posts/was/2018-10-18-Tomcat-Deployment-EN.md

 ---
 toc: true
-title: "Possible Tomcat App Deployments"
+title: "WAS Server: Possible Tomcat App Deployments"
 description: "By Manager App, By webapps dir, By context.xml"
-categories: [tomcat]
+categories: [WAS Server]
-tags: [tomcat]
+tags: [Tomcat]
 redirect_from:
   - /2018/10/18/
 ---